Find a Lender-Approved Local Conveyancer in Rochester

 Recently asked questions about conveyancing in Rochester

-Just had an offer accepted on a new build flat in Rochester.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Rochester.
 Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build legal work.
+Can you give me some examples of some of the questions asked in new build conveyancing.

-Set out below is a sample of a selection of leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Rochester
+Set out below is a sample of a selection of leasehold new build enquiries that you may expect your new-build leasehold conveyancing in Rochester

 Last updated